What is Dialog Engine?

 Dialog Engine uses the following key terms in the software and throughout this document.

-- Confirmations - A message sent by the bot to confirm that it has understood the user’s Intent.
+- Confirmations: A message sent by the bot to confirm that it understands the user’s intent.

-The utterance would be Hello, I want to book a suite for three nights starting next Wednesday.
-The chatbot would then try to identify the slots: room type, number of nights, and starting date from this utterance.
-Now some of these slots could be mapped to a value like a number or a date or a custom entity value like room type.
-Based on this, the bot would identify the intent and proceed .
+In this example, the utterance is Hello, I want to book a suite for three nights starting next Wednesday.
+The chat bot tries to identify the slots: room type, number of nights, and starting date from this utterance.
+Some of these slots can be mapped to a value like a number, a date, or a custom entity value like room type.
+Based on this mapping, the bot identifies the intent and proceeds.

 - Slot names within the same intent cannot have the same names.
 However, the slot name from different entities can have the same name.

 - An entity or intent cannot have the same name as a slot.
 However, an entity and an intent can share the same name.

 Accessing Dialog Engine

 Dialog Engine uses your PureCloud credentials to provide access to Dialog Engine.